ArmaanMoh/Age-of-The-Demigods/README.md

 Assets are not provided to stop people from being able to steal the game!

-Note main.js is HUGE but this is before heavy compression and optimization!
+Note main.js is HUGE but this is before heavy compression, optimization and Maximum Level ZIP!